shashankgpt/learn/Real-life snippets/Snippets.md

 # Problems

 - [ ]  Dictionary Challenege to search a word
+- [ ]  Fetch stock prices